Acupuncture for Plantar Fasciitis, Heel Pain, Spurs Melbourne

 Typically at our Melbourne based clinic we usually suggest weekly treatment for cases of plantar fasciitis and heel pain.
 Generally we get an idea of how you responsive you will be after 3-4 treatments.
-After your thorough consultation we will discuss with you your treatment plan and y other recommendations we have such as stretching etc. Typically we find heel pain responsive to treatment, in line with the current available research, but again everyone's circumstance is individual and responses to acupuncture can vary.
+After your thorough consultation we will discuss with you your treatment plan and y other recommendations we have such as stretching etc. We find heel pain and heel spurs to be responsive to treatment, in line with the current available research, but again everyone's circumstance is individual and responses to acupuncture can vary.

 We have included some brief summaries from two randomised control studies and one systematic review looking at investigating the use of acupuncture for the treatment of plantar fasciitis and heel pain.
 The studies found Acupuncture to be an effective intervention for pain relief.

 - Efficacy of electro-acupuncture in chronic plantar fasciitis: a randomized controlled trial (2012)